miyajan/selenium-webdriver-samples/README.md

-# webdriverjs-example
+# selenium-webdriver-samples
-An example of selenium testing with WebDriverJS.
+An example of selenium testing with selenium-webdriver.

 ## Usage